 Pierre has a well-developed road network that connects major parts of the city.
-To commute comfortably, you can take advantage of car rental services or use public transportation.
+You can take advantage of car rental services or public transportation to commute comfortably.

 The city has an airport, Pierre Regional Airport, with regular connections to Minneapolis and Denver.
-To commute from the airport to your hotel or destination, you need to grab a taxi that costs around $40.
+To commute from the airport to your hotel or destination, grab a taxi that costs around $40.

 Greyhound runs the long-distance buses into Pierre with a stopover on E Dakota Avenue, which is in the city.

-A car is a perfect way to travel when using I-90 on Route 83 located at Vivian, South Dakota.
-I-90 runs south of Pierre, and it offers direct connections to all the major cities such as Denver, Seattle, Chicago, and Kansas City.
+A car is a perfect travel method when using I-90 on Route 83, located in Vivian, South Dakota.
+I-90 runs south of Pierre, offering direct connections to all the major cities, such as Denver, Seattle, Chicago, and Kansas City.

 Where to Eat in Pierre

 Budget-Friendly Restaurants in Pierre: Big Toms Diner in Pierre